ptichko/ptichko.github.io/_posts/2021-05-19-Exploring-Google-Scholar-Citations.md

 719.37917740   0.05217138

 ```
 The exponential model was a signiciant fit to the Feynman data, and the estimated parameters for the exponential model were also found to be significant.
-Visualizing the data against the model prediction, we find that the model adequately captures the exponential trend.
+Visualizing the data against the model prediction, we find that the model (denotd by the pink dashed line) adequately captures the exponential trend.

 <p align="center">
   <img src="/img/feynmanmodel.png"/>